Joe-FP/VBA_DocAssemblyApp/README.md

  ### **For employers, see:**

-**_standard modules/modGather.txt -- line 820 -- Private Function fcnGatherFrom(ByRef oDoc As Word.Document) As Variant_**
+[standard modules/modGather.txt -- line 820](standard_modules/modGather.txt) -- Private Function fcnGatherFrom(ByRef oDoc As Word.Document) As Variant_**
 This function accepts a document object, and returns a sorted variant array containing all variable data which has been gathered from the document.
 The challenge here was creating a bespoke sort procedure for the array.
-Variable data should be returned in order of occurence, but header & footer variables should preceed all others. [sdffedf](standard_modules/modGather.txt)
+Variable data should be returned in order of occurence, but header & footer variables should preceed all others.

 **_standard modules/modGather.txt -- line 158 -- Public Function fcnInterferringOrAdjactentCC(Optional ByVal lngCCType As Long = 1) As Boolean_**